-According to FPL, the equity securities may include common stock, preferred stock, preference stock, convertible preferred or preference stock, or warrants, options or rights to acquire such securities, or other similar rights exercisable for or convertible into preferred or preference stock, or purchase contracts obligating holders to purchase such securities, or other equity securities, with such par values, terms and conditions and relative rights and preferences as deemed appropriate by FPL and as are permitted by its Restated Articles of Incorporation, as amended and as they may be amended from time to time.
+According to FPL, the equity securities may include common stock, preferred stock, preference stock, convertible preferred or preference stock, or warrants, options or rights to acquire such securities, or other similar rights exercisable for or convertible into preferred or preference stock, or purchase contracts obligating holders to purchase such securities, or other equity securities, with such par values, terms and conditions and relative rights and preferences as deemed appropriate by FPL and as are permitted by its Restated Articles of Incorporation, as they may be amended from time to time.

 FPL also states that it may enter into financings, whereby FPL would establish and make an equity investment in one or more special purpose limited partnerships, limited liability companies, statutory trusts or other entities.
 FPL, or a wholly-owned subsidiary of FPL, would act as or appoint the general partner, managing member, sponsor, or other members of each such entity.
 The entity would offer preferred or debt securities to the public and use the proceeds to acquire debt securities from FPL.
-FPL would issue debt securities to the entity equal to the aggregate of its equity investment and the amount of preferred or debt securities sold to the public by the entity.
+FPL would issue debt securities to the entity equal to the aggregate of FPL's equity investment and the amount of preferred or debt securities sold to the public by the entity.
 FPL may also guarantee, among other things, the distributions to be paid by the affiliated entity to the preferred or debt securities holders.
 Payments by FPL on the debt securities sold to the entity would be used by that entity to make payments on the preferred or debt securities as well as on FPL's equity investment.
-Consequently, in the event of such a financing, to avoid double counting, FPL would only count the total amount of debt securities issued to the entity, and would not count the equity securities issued by the entity to FPL, the preferred or debt securities issued by the entity, or the related FPL guaranties against the total amount of proposed long-term debt and equity securities.
+Consequently, in the event of such a financing, to avoid double-counting, FPL would only count the total amount of its debt securities issued to the entity, and would not count the equity securities issued by the entity to FPL, the preferred or debt securities issued by the entity to the public, or the related FPL guaranties with respect to such preferred or debt securities issued by the entity to the public against the total amount of proposed long-term debt and equity securities.

-In connection with the issuance (i) by FPL of long-term or short-term debt securities or preferred or preference stock or (ii) by an affiliated entity of preferred or debt securities, in which FPL, or the affiliated entity is permitted by the terms of such securities to defer principal, interest or other distributions for certain payment periods, FPL may agree to sell additional equity securities and/or long-term or short-term debt securities and to use the proceeds from the sale of those other securities to make principal, interest or other distributions on such securities.
-In addition, in connection with the issuance (i) by FPL of long-term or short-term debt securities or preferred or preference stock or (ii) by an affiliated entity of preferred or debt securities, FPL may covenant, pledge or make other commitments in favor of holders of such securities, providing that the securities will not be redeemable or otherwise satisfied, discharged, defeased or otherwise acquired in certain circumstances unless the securities are redeemed or otherwise satisfied, discharged, defeased or otherwise acquired with the proceeds from the issuance of a security or securities satisfying the provisions set forth in such covenant, pledge or other commitment.
+In connection with the issuance (i) by FPL of long-term or short-term debt securities or preferred or preference stock or (ii) by an affiliated entity of preferred or debt securities, which debt securities, stock or preferred securities permit FPL, or the affiliated entity to defer principal, interest or other distributions for certain payment periods, FPL may agree to sell additional equity securities and/or long-term or short-term debt securities and to use the proceeds from the sale of those other securities to make principal, interest or other distributions on such securities.
+In addition, in connection with the issuance (i) by FPL of long-term or short-term debt securities or preferred or preference stock or (ii) by an affiliated entity of preferred or debt securities, FPL may covenant, pledge or make other commitments in favor of holders of such new securities or the holders of previously issued securities, providing that the securities will not be redeemed, purchased or otherwise satisfied, discharged, defeased or otherwise acquired in certain circumstances unless the securities are redeemed, purchased or otherwise satisfied, discharged, defeased or otherwise acquired with the proceeds from the issuance of a security or securities satisfying the provisions set forth in such covenant, pledge or other commitment.